2025 HELOC and Home Equity Loan Requirements

 Ideally, your DTI ratio should be under 43%.
 Stable income, shown through pay stubs and tax returns, reassures lenders of your ability to handle payments long-term.

-Low credit score, high DTI, or limited home equity can disqualify you from a HELOC.
-Lenders also assess your credit report for any red flags, such as recent missed payments or financial instability.
+Low credit score, high DTI or limited home equity can disqualify you from a HELOC.
+Lenders also assess your credit report for any red flags, such as recently missed payments or financial instability.

 Any history of foreclosure or inconsistent income might also decrease your chances of qualifying for a HELOC.